 I've been running my blog on a paid Ghost platform now for several years now but as I rarely blog I sort of chafe at the hosting cost, especially as this is now the only bit of hosting that is actually costing me.
-I've toyed with the idea of a static site and as there are a number of static site generators out there that support Ghost, I can potentially use these one of generators to push the site to something like an AWS S3 bucket for static web site hosting.
+I've toyed with the idea of a static site and as there are a number of static site generators out there that support Ghost, I can potentially use these one of generators to push the site to an AWS S3 bucket for static web site hosting.

 If I do go down this route it would still require me to self-host Ghost so that I can access the admin site when I need to, and here is the rub as these usually cost money.
 I also wanted the simplest hosting I could find and since I am planning on using a static site generator at some point then the I don't need anything that is permanently online/available so I looked into what it would take to host Ghost on heroku.